Search Options

 - Viewed (0)

-This page shows how to use an HTTP proxy to access the Kubernetes API.
-Before you begin You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+FEATURE STATE: Kubernetes v1.18 [beta] This page explains how to upgrade a Windows node created with kubeadm.
+Before you begin You need to have shell access to all the nodes, and the kubectl command-line tool must be configured to communicate with your cluster.
 It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.
-If you do not already have a cluster, you can create one by using minikube or you can use one of these Kubernetes playgrounds:
+Your Kubernetes server must be at or later than version 1.

 - Viewed (0)